muhamuttaqien/python-machine-learning/README.md

 2. Multivariate plots to better understand the relationships between attributes, including scatter plot matrix

-The project doesn't cover all of the steps in a machine learning project because of focus on the key four steps.
-Namely, loading data, looking at the data, evaluating some most common algorithms and making some prediction (not including data preparation and result improvement tasks).
+The project doesn't cover all of the steps in a machine learning project because of focusing on the four key steps.
+Namely, loading data, looking at the data, evaluating most common algorithms and making some prediction (not including data preparation and result improvement tasks).